-Today I’m going to show you a VERY effective strategy on working out how much home you can afford.
+Today we will show you a VERY effective step-by-step strategy for working out how much home you can afford.

-In fact, we have recently used these exact steps to help over 113 home buyers with getting their first house.
+In fact, we have used these exact steps to help over 1,000 home buyers get their first house.

 Let’s jump right in…